-The first parish church in Słupsk was probably erected in the 70’s or 80’s of the 13th century.
-Initially, it wore the call of Saint Mauritius, which was changed on the Blessed Virgin Mary in the fourteenth century, during the short reign of the Teutonic Order over Słupsk.
-The construction of a new Gothic church was begun perhaps in the first half of the fourteenth century, but there is no source records.
-In the first phase, a chancel was erected until the mid-fourteenth century, and then in the second half of the 14th century, the naves and tower were built.
+The first brick parish church in Słupsk was probably erected in the 70s or 80s of the 13th century, although in 1180 “rectora ecclesiae” was recorded, and in 1243 a priest named Rudolf.
+Initially, the church was called St. Maurice, but it was changed to the Blessed Virgin Mary in the fourteenth century, during the short rule of the Teutonic Knights over Słupsk.
+The construction of a new Gothic church began around the middle of the 14th century.
+In the first phase, a chancel was erected, and then in the second half of the fourteenth century, the nave and tower were built.

 St. Mary’s Church was erected in the southern, corner block of the market square.
-It is a basilica with a three-aisle interior with a high central nave and half the lower, quite wide aisles.
+It was a basilica with a high central nave and two half the lower, quite wide aisles.
 It was founded on a rectangular plan with the east, narrower and polygonal chancel and a square tower on the west side.
-Later, the chapel was added and a southern, two-bay and two-story sacristy was added.
-The roofs over the chancel, the nave and the sacristy are gable, and over the side aisles are mono-pitched, placed transversely to the axis of the church.
-The ridges of these roofs were located on the boundaries of the bays, thanks to which the windows of the central nave could be large.
+Later, the chapel was added from the south of the aisle, chapels at the tower, and two-bay and two-story sacristy from the north.
+The roofs over the chancel, the nave and the sacristy were gable, and over the side aisles gable, transverse to the axis of the church.

 The building on the outside is surrounded with stepped buttresses, between which there are large ogival windows.
 The horizontal ornaments are made of cornices: the under windows, the under the eaves and the frieze with the motif of a quatrefoil.
 An important element of the southern façade (the main side of the church) are many stepped gables with blendes and pinnacles, covering the roofs of the side aisle and the chapel.
 Similar gables were also created over the northern aisle, and at the center of the south aisle was erected an octagonal stair tower.
 Another turret was placed at the southern wall of the presbytery.
 The main tower is divided only with ogival windows.
 The portals from the west and south consist of five pointed, stepped frames made of a specially moulded bricks.